 Snoop Dogg

-Calvin Cordozar Broadus Jr. (born October 20, 1971), known professionally as Snoop Dogg (previously Snoop Doggy Dogg and briefly Snoop Lion), is an American rapper and actor.
-His initial fame dates back to 1992 after guest appearing on Dr. Dre's debut solo single, "Deep Cover", and then on Dre's debut album, The Chronic, the same year.
-Broadus has since sold over 23 million albums in the United States and 35 million albums worldwide.
-His accolades include an American Music Award, a Primetime Emmy Award, and 17 nominations at the Grammy Awards.
+Calvin Cordozar Broadus Jr., better known by his stage name Snoop Dogg (previously Snoop Doggy Dogg), is an American rapper, record producer, and actor.
+Rooted in West Coast hip-hop, he is widely regarded as one of the greatest and most influential rappers of all time.
+Known for his signature drawled lyrics—which often use melodic rhyming, repetition, wordplay, laconic phrases, syncopation and alliteration—his music frequently addresses the lifestyle and culture of the West Coast and social issues such as gun violence and stability for the youth.
+His initial fame dates back to 1992, following his guest appearance on Dr. Dre's debut solo single, "Deep Cover", and later on Dre's debut album, The Chronic, that same year.
+Snoop Dogg has since sold over 23 million albums in the United States and 35 million albums worldwide.
+His accolades include an American Music Award, a Primetime Emmy Award, two Sports Emmy Awards, and 17 Grammy Award nominations.

 Films with Snoop Dogg